1842 retreat from Kabul: Occupation

 In August 1839 the British, under pressure from Shah Shuja, refrained from remaining in occupation of Kabul's citadel, instead establishing their military cantonments 1+1/2 mi outside Kabul.
-This decision, made on diplomatic grounds, would prove to be a grave military error, as the garrison was sited in a defensively weak position.
+This decision, made on diplomatic grounds, would prove to be a grave military error that placed the whole garrison in a weak and easily overrun position.

 As political agent and envoy at the court of Shuja Shah, Macnaghten became a leader of British society in Kabul.
 The city was described at the time as clean and pleasant with many spacious wooden houses surrounded by well-kept gardens.
 The occupiers enjoyed themselves arranging cricket matches, horse races and hunting parties.
-In the evenings amateur dramatics were staged by East India Company officers and their wives.
+In the evenings, amateur dramatics were staged by East India Company officers and their wives.

 Performances included Shakespeare's A Midsummer Night's Dream.
-It was considered a special honour to be invited to evening soirées hosted by Lady Florentia Sale, the wife of Brigadier-General Robert Sale.
+It was considered a special honour to be invited to evening soirées hosted by Florentia Sale (Lady Sale), the wife of Brigadier-General Robert Sale.
 Such social gatherings often saw the serving of salmon and stew with madeira, port and champagne.
-Under these conditions, many of the East India Company troops were sent back to their garrisons in India.
+Such was the British confidence that most of their troops were soon sent back to India.

 While the British enjoyed this lifestyle, some Afghans chafed under occupation by a foreign power.
 Rumours of relationships between British soldiers and Afghan women created tensions in Kabul.
-Britain had replaced Dost Mohammad, a (relatively) popular ruler, with Shuja Shah, a weak puppet, who was seen as much more cruel and vindictive to his enemies than his predecessor.
+Britain had replaced Dost Mohammad, a (relatively) popular ruler, with Shuja Shah, a weak puppet, who was seen as far crueler to his enemies than his predecessor.
 In 1840, the son of Dost Mohammad, Wazir Akbar Khan, began assembling allies amongst the tribesmen in the rural areas where British influence was weakest.
 He initiated a guerrilla war that kept the East India Company troops permanently on the move.